turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * Portfolios that are fully completed can be submitted during the inning, as long as they're submitted by **Friday of Week 5**.

-### The following are general guidelines for repeating a module
-   * Attend the Intro to PD session for information and updates.
-   * Participate in House and Mix It Up, groups.
-   * Complete a new self-evaluation survey based on current PD activities and reflections.
-   * Participation in PD sessions is optional if you have already attended them.
-   * You are encouraged to participate in Job shadow.

 For questions or support, please contact the Mod 3 Career Specialists.